Nicknames of Greensboro

 Greensboro was a leader in textiles as early as 1828 when Henry Humphreys built North Carolina’s first steam-powered cotton mill.
 In 1895, Moses and Ceasar Cone selected Greensboro for their Southern Finishing and Warehouse Co., forerunner of Cone Mills.
 By 1920, Blue Bell was a successful maker of bib overalls.
 In 1935, attracted by the city’s railroad and airport, Burlington Industries moved its headquarters to Greensboro.
 Guilford Mills began operations in 1946.
 Today, statues of jeans are scattered throughout the town decorated in theme that reflect the town history from the airport to downtown Greensboro.

 Shorten abbreviation of Greensboro.
-Don’t be surprised to see GSO around town in different ways.
-DGSO is short for downtown Greensboro.
-See a lit sculpture in Hamburger Square in downtown Greensboro. #VisitGSO a common hashtag the Greensboro Convention and Visitors Bureau uses to share exciting travel tips while in Greensboro.
+Don't be surprised to see GSO around town in different ways.
+DGSO is short for downtown Greensboro. #VisitGSO is a common hashtag the Greensboro Convention and Visitors Bureau uses to share exciting travel tips while in Greensboro.